Torment: Tides of Numenera: Reception

-Torment: Tides of Numenera received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Torment: Tides of Numenera received "generally favorable" reviews, according to video game review aggregator website Metacritic.

 Destructoids Ray Porreca scored the game a 7.5/10, arguing that "[its] various parts [...] come together in a solid package.
-Though it isn’t perfect, there’s no doubt that this is an RPG that will appeal to a specific type of person."
+Though it isn't perfect, there's no doubt that this is an RPG that will appeal to a specific type of person."
 Porecca criticized the combat, saying "The turn-based system is functional, but even with a host of skills and companions to help pitch in, it still feels clunky".
 He, however, praised the worldbuilding and character creation and recommended it to "role-players keen on experiencing a game of consequences and twisted fantasy".

 James Kozanitis's 4.5 out of 5 stars score on Game Revolution stated that "Whereas the fun in a game like For Honor comes from physically learning how to play, the fun in Tides of Numenera comes from achieving encyclopedic knowledge of a whole new universe through truly meaningful choices."

 Leif Johnson from IGN gave the game a score of 8.8/10 saying that "Torment: Tides of Numenera delivers a deep and satisfyingly strange RPG world loaded with text-based storytelling."

 Chris Thursten of PC Gamer awarded it an 89/100 stating that "A slow start gives way to a thought-provoking adventure in a remarkable setting.
 A fitting follow-up to a beloved RPG."